-The BRTC provides opportunities for undergraduate students and postbaccaleureate volunteers interested in future graduate study in the mental health field to gain clinical research experience by serving as research assistants.
-The opportunity is available to UW students receiving Psych 499 course credit and to UW and non-UW volunteers.
+The BRTC provides opportunities for UW students receiving Psych 499 course credit and UW and non-UW volunteers interested in future graduate study in the mental health field to gain clinical research experience by serving as research assistants.

 Psych 499 Students

 UW students have the opportunity to earn Psych 499 credit for their work.
 We typically require that such students work 9 hours per week (3 credits) for at least 3 quarters—a commitment that includes a required 1-hour weekly research seminar during the first quarter.

 UW students, students at other universities, and postbaccaleureates have the opportunity to join our lab as volunteers.
 We typically require that volunteers work 9 hours per week for at least 3 quarters (9 months)—a commitment that includes a required 1-hour weekly research seminar during the first quarter.

 The weekly research seminar is offered to orient research assistants to the BRTC, develop their research skills, help them work toward their career goals, and educate them about the research conducted at the BRTC.
 The day/time of the seminar varies with each quarter.

 Please see the Psych 499 website for a description of current opportunities with our Treatment Development Clinic.
 If you are interested in becoming a research assistant, please send your CV, unofficial transcript, schedule availability, and statement of interest to Kevin Kuehn at firstname.lastname@example.org.